jonimoreira/specs/2_5_0/docs/source/rm.rst

 Abstract: False

 Description: Defines a named range to be associated with any ORDERED datum.
-Each range is particular to the patient and context, e.g. sex, age, and any other factor which affects ranges.
-May be used to represent normal, therapeutic, dangerous, critical, etc. lists of concepts.
+Each such range is sensitive to the context, e.g. sex, age, location, and any other factor which affects ranges.
+May be used to represent high, low, normal, therapeutic, dangerous, critical, etc. ranges that are constrained by an interval.

 AuditType
 ---------